AgentGA: Evolving Code Solutions in Agent-Seed Space: Experiments

 These results are meaningful because the reported rankings are determined by Kaggle's private leaderboard on the hidden test set, not by an internal validation score.
 The outer loop must produce executable workflows that can be evaluated across splits, retrained on full data, and submitted to Kaggle under the competition metric.
-Across the completed benchmark tasks, the gain over AIDE remains after that end-to-end procedure.
-The dagger-marked scope reflects benchmark coverage rather than a different evaluation standard.
+Across the full benchmark, the gain over AIDE remains after that end-to-end procedure.
+An exact one-sided binomial sign test on the \completedsigntestwins{}/\completedsigntestn{} per-competition wins rejects the null of equal outcomes between the two methods ($p\!=\!\completedsigntestp$).
+We report each system with its intended base model because GPT-4 Turbo predates the agentic post-training that \method{}'s inner loop depends on.
+Table~\ref{tab:baseline-summary} is therefore not a controlled comparison of the seed-evolution mechanism; the causal claim about inheritance rests on the within-method tournament analysis in Section~\ref{sec:lineage} instead (Appendix~\ref{app:threats-causal} discusses this mismatch in detail).